-The Builder's -profile option and the jamaicavmp command provide simple means of profiling an application.
+The profiling VM and the Builder's -profile option provide simple means of profiling an application.
 Setting the -profile option enables profiling.
 The Builder will then link the application with the profiling version of the JamaicaVM libraries.

 During profiling the Jamaica Virtual Machine counts, among other things, the number of bytecode instructions executed within every method of the application.
 The number of instructions can be used as a measure for the time spent in each method.